 Mastercard is committed to ensuring the increased security and integrity of all payment transactions.
 DSRP transactions represent a valuable new technology that enhances the security of remote payments.

 Mastercard is offering merchants the ability to accept DSRP transactions from digital wallets to encourage the adoption of this technology-enabled payment option and as an incentive to route transactions to the Mastercard network.
 Taking advantage of DSRP transactions is optional for merchants.
-A merchant’s determination to opt-in for accepting Digital Secure Remote Payment transactions must be made with a full understanding of the routing decision and must be uninhibited by the acquirer or processor.

 After completing these steps, the merchant must partner with its acquirer or processor to ensure its capability to accept the data elements generated by DSRP transaction acceptance and route transactions using DSRP to the Mastercard network.

-For further details about how DSRP transactions work or how to implement DSRP, merchants should refer their acquirer or processor to Mastercard publications, which are available on Mastercard Connect or to Mastercard Global Customer Service at 1-800-999-0363 or 1-636-722-6636.
+For further details about how DSRP transactions work or how to implement DSRP, merchants should refer their acquirer or processor to Mastercard publications, which are available on Mastercard Connect or call Mastercard Global Customer Service at 1-800-999-0363 or 1-636-722-6636.